Vinyl chloride monomer

 SERVOFLEX Portables

-The only truly portable battery-powered gas analyzer with MCERTS and TUV certification, offers single or dual measurement of oxygen (O2) and carbon dioxide (CO2).
+A portable, safe area, mains or battery-powered gas analyzer offering accurate single or dual % level measurements of oxygen (O2) and carbon dioxide (CO2).

 MonoExact DF150E